MrFasolo97/ipfsVideoUploader/docs/FAQ.md

 ## 10. What is the difference between the local and remote runtime environment?

 The local environment is designed to communicate directly with a locally running IPFS daemon for ease of use, it does not communicate to a remote service (with exception of update checks).
-The remote environment communicates with a remote service (such as uploader.oneloveipfs.com) and works like the webapp, but with some features that are exclusive to the desktop app.
+The remote environment communicates with a remote service (such as upload.dtube.app) and works like the webapp, but with some features that are exclusive to the desktop app.

-See [here](https://github.com/oneloveipfs/ipfsVideoUploader#local-vs-remote-vs-standalone-vs-web) for more details between the builds.
+See [here](https://github.com/MrFasolo97/ipfsVideoUploader#local-vs-remote-vs-standalone-vs-web) for more details between the builds.

 ## 11. How do I switch between local and remote runtime environments?